NathanDugan/Sweetwater-Coding-Tests/README.md

 - Call Me / Don't call me
     - Same as the candy, I query the comments containing  "call me" and add those to the page via a paragraph tag

+- Did similiar queries and steps for referrals and signatures.

 - I added tabs for better visualization of the grouping, I know the instructions said to not worry about design, but this was just a simple way of grouping.

-- Did the same for referrals and signatures.
 - When I got to the "everything else" portion I decided to store the unqiue selectors in a variable so that I could plug them into a 'NOT IN' query to get everything else.